Making a complaint about NSW public schools - guide for parent & carers

 Who will handle my complaint and how do I contact them?

-Once you file a complaint, we will tell you who will handle it and how to contact them.
+Once you make a complaint, we will tell you who will manage it and how to contact them.
 If a complaint concerns a risk to health or safety, security, corrupt conduct, criminal conduct or child protection, we will manage it within our policies and procedures.
 This may include referring certain complaints to other authorities, such as where there are allegations of criminal conduct or where there is a risk of significant harm to a child or young person.

 The person who is dealing with your complaint will advise you if we can keep your complaint private.
 We cannot guarantee confidentiality, as we may need to disclose your details or details of your complaint to others which may include referring it to another more appropriate public sector agency or as otherwise permitted by privacy legislation.
 If your complaint is about another person, we will usually tell them about the complaint and give them a chance to respond.

 It will depend on what your complaint is about.

 In circumstances where a complaint requires specialist handling or an investigation, we will acknowledge the complaint and inform you who will be dealing with the matter and how to contact that person.
 If it is likely to take longer than 20 working days, you will be kept informed about progress on a regular basis until the matter is resolved.

 In some cases, we may not be able to look into your complaint until other issues have been dealt with.
 We will let you know if this is the case.

 If you have not heard from the person who is handling the complaint within a reasonable time, call them to ask what is happening.

 In almost all cases, we will tell you what we found, any action we are taking and the reasons for our decisions.
 In some matters, there may be reasons why we cannot provide you with another person's personal information.